Why has Trump attacked Venezuela? What we know so far as Maduro captured

 After the US seized an oil tanker in December, Caracas directly accused the US of trying to plunder Venezuela for its natural resources.
 The Venezuelan government in a statement said: “Under these circumstances, the true reasons for the prolonged aggression against Venezuela have finally been revealed… It has always been about our natural resources, our oil, our energy, the resources that belong exclusively to the Venezuelan people.”

-US Attorney General Pam Bomdi has claimed that an oil tanker seized last month off the coast of Venezuela was carrying sanctioned oil intended for Iran.
+US attorney general Pam Bondi has claimed that an oil tanker seized last month off the coast of Venezuela was carrying sanctioned oil intended for Iran.
 Venezuela has denied this accusation and labelled Trump’s actions as an “act of international piracy”.

 What led to the strikes?